AI-BAAM: AI-Driven Bank Statement Analytics as Alternative Data for Malaysian MSME Credit Scoring: Deployment and Operational Framework

 \subsection{Integrated Credit Scoring Framework}

 In production, the cash flow underwriting system functions as an integrated decision engine embedded within the lending process.
-Upon submission of bank statements, AI models automatically extract and structure the raw data using OCR and natural language processing models.
+Upon submission of bank statements, AI modules automatically extract and structure the raw data using OCR and natural language processing models.
 The processed data then undergoes fraud detection, cash flow analysis, and network analytics to generate transaction-derived features and credit scores for MSME applicants.
-The existing bureau-based scorecard, designed for borrowers with established credit histories, operates in parallel with the newly developed cash flow–based model.
-Each model independently produces a risk rating (Low, Medium, or High).
-A risk override mechanism ensures conservative decisioning; if either model indicates higher risk, the final classification adopts that rating.
-This framework provides an evidence-based and data-driven approach to MSME credit assessment using adaptive, explainable AI scoring.
+The existing bureau-based scorecard, designed for borrowers with established credit histories, operates in parallel with the newly developed cash flow-based model.
+Each model independently produces a risk rating, and a risk override mechanism ensures conservative decisioning; if either model indicates higher risk, the final classification adopts that rating.
+This framework provides a transparent, evidence-based, and data-driven approach to MSME credit assessment using adaptive, explainable AI scoring.
 It also extends financial access to new-to-credit businesses through verifiable transaction data.